crunchingdata/Linear_regression_-_math_vs._machine_learning/README.md

 ## Data cleaning
 * Created a column with random values for comparison of obtained measures.
-* Just a overview was requiered, because of non null-values:
+* Just a overview was requiered, because of non null-values in the dataset.
+## EDA
 ![](/images/scatterplot_with_pairplot.jpg)

-## EDA
+## Model Building
 ![](/images/scatterplot_with_math_linear_regression.jpg)
 * asd
 ![](/images/scatterplot_with_corridor_68_data_math.jpg)